 - We have incurred, and expect to continue to incur, significant costs to protect against security breaches.
-We may incur significant additional costs in the future to address problems caused by any actual or perceived security breaches. - Failures in internet infrastructure or interference with broadband access could cause current or potential customers to believe that our systems are unreliable, leading our current customers to switch to our competitors or potential customers to avoid using our services. - The success of our business relies on customers' continued and unimpeded access to broadband service.
-Providers of broadband services may block or degrade our services, which could adversely affect our revenue and growth. - If we experience excessive fraudulent activity or cannot meet evolving credit card association merchant standards, we could incur substantial costs and lose the right to accept credit cards for payment, which could cause our customer base to decline significantly. - Any failure to obtain registration or protection of our intellectual property rights could materially and adversely affect our business.
+We may incur significant additional costs in the future to address any actual or perceived security breaches. - Failures in internet infrastructure or interference with broadband access, or providers of broadband services blocking or degrading our services, could cause current or potential customers to believe that our systems are unreliable, leading our current customers to switch to our competitors or potential customers to avoid using our services. - If we experience excessive fraudulent activity or cannot meet evolving credit card association merchant standards, we could incur substantial costs and lose the right to accept credit cards for payment, which could cause our customer base to decline significantly. - Any failure to obtain protection of our intellectual property rights could materially and adversely affect our business.